 Our country leadership teams and HQ team members generate paid internship scopes of work outlining valuable projects that they would like interns to undertake.
 These are posted in the Fall, Spring, and Summer.
 Interested candidates are invited to apply through the Mercy Corps website.

 Successful applicants will receive a clear scope of work, online orientation to Mercy Corps, pre-departure briefings by headquarters and international staff, as well as an assigned international and headquarters point of contact.
 Interns are generally supervised by a senior member of Mercy Corps field staff.

 Where do interns go?

 Specific placements for internship programs depend on requests from Mercy Corps country offices.
 Opportunities are traditionally available in Central America, Africa, Asia, Middle East, Central Asia, and Southeast Asia.
 Interns are not assigned to countries with particularly acute security issues.

 Are any financial or other types of assistance provided?

 All Mercy Corps internships are paid for equitably and in commitment to our Gender, Diversity, and Inclusion initiative.
 For international internships, Mercy Corps generally also contributes housing and in-country travel expenses and emergency medical evacuation insurance to interns (see specific postings for details).

 How do I apply?

 Opportunities for the internship program will be listed on our internships page as they become available.

-Please do not email or telephone Mercy Corps offices with enquiries about field internships.
+Please do not email or telephone Mercy Corps offices with inquiries about our internships.
 Due to the volume of applicants, we are unable to respond personally to inquiries.
-Opportunities are taken down as they are filled, and short-listed candidates will be contacted for interview.
+Opportunities are taken down as they are filled, and short-listed candidates will be contacted for an interview.